gcauchis/ScalablePress4J/README.md

   - MockupApi implement [Mockup  API](https://scalablepress.com/docs/#mockup-api)

 ## Configuration
-- You need an application.properties with the property `scalablepress.api.basicauth` who contain your API key.
+- You need an instance of `ScalablePress4` and set `ScalablePress4J.setBasicAuth` with your API key.
 You can obtain you API key on [https://scalablepress.com/docs/#authentication](https://scalablepress.com/docs/#authentication).

 ## Maven configuration